picodata/tarantool-module/README.md

 ```
 This time the rust function is doing three things:
 1. finding the `capi_test` space by calling `Space::find_by_name()` method;
-1. row structure can be passed as is, it will be serialized to tuple implicitly;
+1. row structure can be passed as is, it will be serialized to tuple
+   automaticaly;
 1. inserting a tuple using `.insert()`.

 Compile the program, producing a library file named `hardest.so`.